BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 As a former band lead vocalist, I can say without any reservation that establishing a singing group or a band is difficult.
-It is like trying to put together different types of personalities, and your only commonality is that you love music.
+It is like trying to put together different types of personalities, and your only commonality is that you love classical music.
 You often need to engage in trial and error, trying to find the right mix of band members.
 Unable to find the right mix, you may find yourself in the losing end, unable to build a solid band that can work together in sickness and in health.

 Yet, if you find the right band members and you all jive well together, you can be in your way to stardom.
 John Lennon and Paul McCartney, for example, jived well in the early years of Beatles.
 Hence, they became the most prolific composers of all time.
 George, on the other hand, was a laidback lead guitarist before, and Ringo was a replacement that clicked well with them.
 Hence, the Beatles became the most popular band of all time.